mobily-enterprises/docco-next/README.md

 Install and use
 ---------------

-To use Docco Next run `npm install -g @duplotech/docco-next` and run it passing it a list of files (e.g. `docco src/*js`)
+To use Docco Next run `npm install -g docco-next` and run it passing it a list of files (e.g. `docco src/*js`)

 By default, every file will be converted into formatted HTML and will be placed in the